• Skip to primary navigation

 • Dry off those veggies!
 One of the keys to getting roasted broccolini a little crispy around the edges is to make sure they are perfectly dry before adding them to the pan.
 Once you wash your broccolini, dry it off well with a paper towel and let it air dry for a bit before using.

 • Finely chop your pine nuts.
 I typically use my Pampered Chef food chopper or my Ninja Express Chop to get my pine nuts to the texture I want.
-The pieces should be a little bigger than a grain of kosher salt.
+For this broccolini recipe, the pine nuts should be a little bigger than a grain of kosher salt.
 Getting them nice and fine helps distribute their delicious toasty/nutty flavor throughout the breadcrumbs.

 • Get creative with your pangritata.
 This is an extremely versatile recipe, and it will work with different combinations of nuts, cheeses and herbs.
 My favorite variation so far has been chopped walnuts with pecorino Romano and rosemary.
 Use whatever you have on hand!

-When you are selecting broccolini, look for bright green, firm stems, tightly-furled heads with no flowers.
+When you are selecting broccolini, look for bright green, firm stems and tightly-furled heads with no flowers.
 Make sure the cut ends are not dry.
 Wash and dry well, then trim the ends before cooking.
 The leaves are edible and full of nutrients, so I leave them on.

 The broccolini and the breadcrumbs can both be prepped in advance, simply add the olive oil just before cooking.
 I love eating this dish as leftovers too!
 Your roasted broccolini will keep in the refrigerator in a sealed container for 3-4 days.
 The breadcrumbs won't stay crunchy, but they'll still taste good.